btmash/islandora-record-template-seed/README.md

 #### CONFIGURATION

 Currently there is nothing to configure.
-This will work with any Fedora Object that is not a collection.
+This should work with any Fedora Object that is not a collection.

-#### TROUBLESHOOTING

-N/A

 #### FAQ